alsuren/mijia-homie/docs/presentation/slides.md

 - `Arc<Mutex<ALL THE THINGS>`

-  - Fine as long as you're careful.
+  - Fine as long as you know where the lock contention is.

   - Only hold the mutex when you _need_ it.